vojtechsanda/prep-drill/README.md

 # PrepDrill

-Simple client-side application for drilling questions
+Simple client-side application for drilling questions for exams